TagLib

 TagLib Audio Meta-Data Library

 TagLib is a library for reading and editing the meta-data of several popular audio formats.
-Currently it supports both ID3v1 and ID3v2 for MP3 files, Ogg Vorbis comments and ID3 tags and Vorbis comments in FLAC, MPC, Speex, WavPack, TrueAudio, WAV, AIFF, MP4 and ASF files.
+Currently it supports both ID3v1 and ID3v2 for MP3 files, Ogg Vorbis comments and ID3 tags and Vorbis comments in FLAC, MPC, Speex, WavPack, TrueAudio, WAV, AIFF, MP4, APE, ASF, DSF, DFF and AAC files.

 TagLib is distributed under the GNU Lesser General Public License (LGPL) and Mozilla Public License (MPL).
 Essentially that means that it may be used in proprietary applications, but if changes are made to TagLib they must be contributed back to the project.
 Please review the licenses if you are considering using TagLib in your project.